-- Line up the torch with your workpiece, then simply pull the trigger to initiate the weld.
+- 19. Line up the torch with your workpiece, then simply pull the trigger to initiate the weld.
 For gasless MIG, the drag method is recommended for optimum weld quality.
-Release trigger to end the weld. - For 1kg spool: After removing spool holder nut, unscrew the 1kg spool bolt located inside the spool holder housing.
+Release trigger to end the weld. - 20.
+For 1kg spool: After removing spool holder nut, unscrew the 1kg spool bolt located inside the spool holder housing.

-For 1kg spool: Remove spool holder housing and spring.
+21. For 1kg spool: Remove spool holder housing and spring.
 Place 1kg spool housing inside the square hole where the spool housing is removed from.
 The 1kg housing is found on the inside of the main spool holder housing.
-For 1kg spool: Place 1kg spool over 1kg spool housing, then tighten and secure with 1kg spool bolt and nut.